 Professor of Pacific Studies

-From sustainable development to gender and youth equity, AUT University’s foundation Professor of Pacific Studies Peggy Fairbairn-Dunlop has a wealth of knowledge about issues affecting Pacific communities.
+From sustainable development to gender and youth equity, AUT’s foundation Professor of Pacific Studies Peggy Fairbairn-Dunlop has a wealth of knowledge about issues affecting Pacific communities.

-The majority of her time has been spent in New Zealand and Samoa but also Fiji, Niue and Tokelau to name a few and in the Pacific she has worked for most donor agencies and has held various UN posts (UNDP, UNIFEM and UNESCO).
-Her research mostly involves the critiquing of global models for their appropriateness to Pacific peoples especially how these influence the family systems, including issues of sustainable development, family security and family based violence.
+The majority of her time has been spent in New Zealand and Samoa but also Fiji, Niue and Tokelau.
+In the Pacific she has worked for most donor agencies and has held various UN posts (UNDP, UNIFEM and UNESCO).
+Her research mostly involves the critiquing of global models for their appropriateness to Pacific peoples especially how these influence the family systems, including issues of sustainable development, family security and family-based violence.

 Currently Professor Fairbairn-Dunlop is chair of the Health Research Council Pacific team and sits on various Ministry of Education and Ministry of Health committees, the Social Sciences committee of the Royal Society and the UNESCO Social Sciences Committee.